RonFrancesca/dcase2020-fp/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+This repository consists of two Jupyter Notebooks scripts which need to be run separately.
+The first notebook to run is XXX, which is the script allowing the featur extraction.
+Afterwards, the notebook YYY should be run in order to train the network and evaluate the system.

 The following modules are necessary to run the notebook: numpy, tensorflow, json, sklearn, matplotlib, librosa, scipy.